Frequently Asked Questions

 How many funding cycles does the Carolyn Foundation have each year?

 There are two funding cycles per year beginning in February and August.
 A cycle consists of receipt of application prior to deadline, processing and review of proposals, Board of Trustees approval and award.
-This is approximately six months.
-The deadlines for our grant cycles are postmarked by February 1 and August 1.
+This cycle is approximately four months.
+The deadlines for our grant cycles are February 15 and August 15.
 Grants are paid in June and January.

 If my proposal was rejected last cycle may I apply again this cycle?

 That depends on why your request was rejected.
 If you received a declination stating that your proposal fell outside of our current priorities, please do not apply again for the same program.
 You may have a different program request that does fit our priorities, and in that case you may apply in the next cycle.
-If the declination said we were constrained by limited resources, you may apply again.
+If the declination said we were constrained by limited resources, you may apply again, however you should call and get feedback before reapplying.
 Each cycle is different and your proposal will be compared to a different set of proposals.
-However understand that the same foundation grant review committee reviews all the proposals submitted in a calendar year.
-If you have specific questions regarding your request, please, call Becky Erdahl, Executive Director, at 612-596-3279.
+If you have specific questions regarding your request, please call Becky Erdahl, Executive Director, at 612-596-3279.

 When will I know about your funding decision?